TheChymera/chymeric_tutorials/source/_posts/2014-07-23-per-attack-risk-dice-odds.markdown

 The throwing of the die is governed by the following rules:

 * The defender rolls a maximum of 2 dice (one per unit - contingent on the unit number on the attacked territory).
-* The attacker rolls a maximum of 3 dice (one per unit - excluding the last unit and contingent on the unit number on the attacked territory).
+* The attacker rolls a maximum of 3 dice (one per unit - excluding the last unit and contingent on the unit number on the attacking territory).
 * Only the top dice are considered if a player throws more dice than his opponent.
 * Dice are paired with each other in an ordinal fashion.